Graygzou/graygzou-personal-blog/content/en/about/_index.md

 ---
-title: "What it comes down to"
+title: "Meet the guy behind this blog"
 ---

 {{< figure src="/img/me.jpg" title="This is me!
-A bit grumpy maybe.." class="about-img" >}}
+I'm not always grumpy.." class="about-img" >}}

-I'm Greg, a {{< age-from-now >}} years old engineer.
+I'm __Greg__, a {{< age-from-now >}} years old engineer specialized in video games development.
-Computer science let you create what you want.
-Creations is limitless !

-To be honest, I'm not the guy that was passionnated since his young age about computer science at all.
-My first contact with this wonderful world was back in 2013.
-I was 18 years old.

-Since then, I followed my path guided by this thirst of learning new things in this wide field.

-The desire of working in Video Games came as a surprised.
-I had a Nintendo 64 when I was little, played Pokemon Blue on GameBoy and also some Ubisoft title like Rayman.
-But I never expected to work on games at that time (because I didn't wanted to work at all maybe..)

-I had the chance to work on a wide variety on titles like Cuphead: Don't Deal With The Devil, F1 Mobile Racing and some others unannonced titles.
+I had the chance to work, during my career, on several titles like {{< personal-projects >}} and some others unannonced titles.

-Enjoy what live give you :tada:
+To be honest with you, I'm not that guy who starting programming when he was little.
+In fact, my "real" first programming experience was back in 2013, and I had 18 years old back then.

+But my __curiousity__ and my __hard working__ allows me to quickly catch up.
+And since then, I'm enjoying my journey, by learning new things everyday, in the wide world of computer science.

+Like Master Yi, a League of Legends Champion, summarize well:

+> A true master is an eternal student.

+Keep on learning folks :book: :heart: